Help with Homeschooling if You or Your Child is ADD or ADHD

 Moms With ADD

+I was worried about my ADD (Attention Deficit Disorder.)
 What if I forgot to plan lessons?
 What if I kept switching from one thing to another and forgot to finish any of them?
 What if I just completely forgot to have school?
+Would I be a terrible homeschool parent?
+By Terrie Lynn Bittner.

 Support group for parents (and grandparents) of ADD or ADHD children who are interested in homeschooling or have chosen to homeschool.
 This list was created for those who are members of the Body of Christ, but others are welcome as long as they respect the beliefs and flavor of this list.